-Berkley closes promptly at 6:00 P.M.
-Please plan an appropriate amount of time at pick up your child by 5:50 P.M., so you may have time to visit with the teacher etc. regarding your child's day before the building closes at 6:00 P.M.
+Berkley closes promptly at 5:45 P.M.
+Please plan an appropriate amount of time at pick up your child by 5:45 P.M., so you may have time to visit with the teacher etc. regarding your child's day before the building closes at 5:45 P.M.
 The office clock shall be the official time instrument used in cases of overtime.
-Berkley charges a late fee for each 5 minutes past 6:00 p.m.
-The remaining teachers will collect the fee which is pay for their time spent working over their allotted work schedule.
-Families pay fines per child.
+Berkley charges a late fee for each 5 minutes past 5:45 p.m. is added to your monthly tuition.

-1st late incident results in a fine assessed at \$5 for each five minutes past 6:00 p.m.

-2nd late incident results in the assessment of the \$5 every 5 minutes late per child.

-3rd late incident, fines double to \$10 for every 5 minutes past 6:00 p.m.
-On the third incident of arriving after close the family member and administration will meet to discuss the situation.
+- 1st late incident results in a fine assessed at \$5 for each five minutes past 5:45 p.m. - 2nd late incident results in the assessment of the \$5 every 5 minutes late per child. - 3rd late incident, fines double to \$10 for every 5 minutes past 5:45 p.m.
+On the third incident of arriving after closing the family member and administration will meet to discuss the situation.

-4 - 6 late incidents result in fines of \$10 for every 5 minutes past 6:00 p.m.
-The family member and administrative team member may again consult.

-7 - 9 late incident results in fines of \$20 for every 5 minutes past 6:00 p.m.
-Family receives warning of enrollment termination.

-10 late incidents result in termination of enrollment.
+- 4 6 late incidents result in fines of \$10 for every 5 minutes past 5:45p.m.
+The family member and administrative team member may again consult. - 7 9 late incident results in fines of \$20 for every 5 minutes past 5:45 p.m.
+Family receives warning of enrollment termination. - 10 late incidents result in termination of enrollment.